lambdaclass/lambdaworks/crates/provers/gkr-logup/README.md

 ## Overview

 LogUp-GKR combines logarithmic derivative lookups with the GKR interactive proof protocol.
-Instead of committing to intermediate accumulator columns (as in standard LogUp), the prover only commits to a single multiplicities column, reducing the commitment cost significantly.
+In standard LogUp, the prover commits to intermediate accumulator columns.
+Here, it commits only to a single multiplicities column, which cuts the commitment cost significantly.

 The core idea: to prove that a set of values comes from a valid table, express the lookup as a fractional sum identity